duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

 The duckiebot runs the ros-picam container, which publishes the image stream from the duckiebot's camera to the detector node on the laptop.
-The detector node then does its predictions, draws bounding boxes with the appropriate labels and confidence levels and publishes a new stream of images to another topic which can then be visualized in real time through `rqt_image_view`, or a similar tool. *Figure 2* shows the `rqt_graph` where the ROS nodes, topics and their interaction can be visualized when the detection is being run on a stream of images coming from the camera of yanberBot.
+The detector node then does its predictions, draws bounding boxes with the appropriate labels and confidence levels and publishes a new stream of images to another topic which can then be visualized in real time through `rqt_image_view`, or a similar tool.
+The figure below shows the `rqt_graph` where the ROS nodes, topics and their interaction can be visualized when the detection is being run on a stream of images coming from the camera of yanberBot.

 <div figure-id="fig:3" figure-caption="The logical architecture of our implementation.">
      <img src="TBD_images/rqt_graph.png" style='width: 30em'/>